The Old Name

 Our last room was not a suite, but it was more spacious than the first and we could hear the heater kick on.
 We stayed and ordered pizza and enjoyed our warmth!

-treats in the adjoining room was a nice surprise.
+But honestly, the spread of breakfast in the adjoining room was a nice surprise.
 They had the typical stuff, but everything was fresh and chilled or just from the oven hot, like the little cheesy English muffins I loved.
 And all were served up in clever little containers and holders and pitchers that seemed above and beyond.
 Must hand it to them for not slacking off with so few customers.

 Okay, I said I didn't like chains, but sometimes they do have more reason to keep their customers happy.
 Free hotel on our last night!
 That's a good deal!